 If none of the above applies, the next step would be to look at the eligibility of your spouse.
 If your spouse meets the criteria outlined above, you may be eligible for that $0 Part A premium each month.

-Here are several scenarios in which you would be eligible for Medicare at age 65 through your spouse:
+Here are several scenarios in which you would be eligible for Medicare at age 65 through your spouse, who must be at least age 62:

 Married: If you have been married for at least 1 year and your spouse is eligible for Social Security